 - a.
 Place notice of the time and place of every session of enrollment or registration by publication in a local newspaper no less than five days before each session (§9-16, 9-53). - b.
-Letter to confirm voter residence listed on monthly Property Transfer List as selling their homes. - c.
+Friendly letter to confirm whether or not a voter living at a residence listed on monthly Property Transfer List has moved from that address. - c.
 Voter information packets sent to new homeowners listed on Property Transfer List if they are not registered to vote in town (§9-31d).

 - d.
 Notice to town clerk that Primary being held following filing of a valid petition for Municipal office.
 Clerk publishes registrar's notice (§9-140c & 9-435). - e.
 Notice of lottery to determine order of names for multiple-opening office (§9-253 & 9-453r). - f.
 Notice of Acceptance or Rejection- Registrar sends by first class mail a notice of acceptance or rejection of registration application (§9-19b, 9-19e, 9-23g(c), 9-35(c) & 9-43). - i.If a notice of approval is returned undelivered, Registrars must proceed with CVR notice under §9-35 or 9-43 and may challenge applicant at polls. - g.
 Notice of Rights to All Candidates; - 1.
 To submit a list of designees as primary officials for state, district, municipal and town committee primaries (§ 9-436(e)) - 2.
 To submit a list of designees as certified moderators - 3.
 And/or representatives to submit a list of designees as unofficial checkers for elections, town committee, state, district & municipal primaries and referenda (§9-235(e), 9-436a). - h.
-Notice of voting machine inspection by party watchers, party chairpersons, candidates & officials (§9-244).
+Notice of voting machine inspection by party watchers, party chairpersons, candidates & officials (§9-244). - i.
+Cross-town application for admission an admitting official of any CT town may accept voter registration applications from persons who reside in any CT town and examine their qualifications.
+Such admitting official shall hand a receipt to the applicant and immediately mail the application to the registrars of the town of residence of the applicant. (§9-19e) See sample receipt below: